AnnabelleJohnstone/FPGA--Snake-game-for-basys-3-board-/README.md

 └── u_vga_controller → VGA Controller 🎮🌈

 This is your full architecture

 🎮 How to Play 🎮

 Connect your Basys 3 to a VGA monitor, program the bitstream, and you’re ready!
-Use the buttons to move your little snake princess:
+Use the buttons to move your little snake :

 ⬆️ BTNU – Up